Produced and Directed by Bill Hanna and Joe Barbera.

 Plot: Yogi decides to be the playmate to a cowboy-clad kid ignored by his parents.
 Junior rides him like a rented pony.
 Literally.

 Charlie Shows must not have liked kids.
-Which would seem odd for someone whose audience was kids—he wrote for a TV puppet show, moved on to Disney and then concocted stories for Hanna-Barbera.
+Which would seem odd for someone whose audience was kids—he wrote for a TV puppet show, moved on to Disney and then concocted stories for Hanna-Barbera (and, later, Hanna Barbera kids records).
 But what other possible explanation can there be for his string of cartoon featuring absent or inattentive parents, and kids running amok inflicting violence on perfect strangers?

 No wonder audiences and TV critics alike viewed Huck, Yogi, et al as biting satire, considering they were subjected to an endless diet of oh-so-happy-together family shows like Father Knows Best or Ozzie and Harriet.
 Even the laugh track on those sitcoms sounds like it would rather be watching something else.